Some kids are aware that they read and write differently than other kids before they even hear the word

 7. Offer guidance on how to talk to friends.

 Why: While classmates may be familiar with your child’s learning differences, friends from outside school probably aren’t.
 When your child feels like it’s time to discuss it with other kids, make it clear that you’re there to help figure out the best way to have those talks.

 What to say: “It’s up to you whether you want to talk about your dyslexia with people.
 If you don’t feel comfortable getting into a deeper discussion with someone, you can always say, ‘It’s not that I can’t learn to read.
 I just need to learn in a very different way.’”

-Why: Your child needs a safe place to raise his concerns about growing up with dyslexia.
-Ask about his interest in college, work and other options
+Why: Kids need a safe place to raise any concerns about growing up with dyslexia.
+Is your child thinking about college, work, and other options

-What to say: “It’s totally normal to wonder how dyslexia may affect what you do when you’re an adult.
-I believe you’ll have lots of opportunities to pursue your passions.
+What to say: “It’s totally normal to wonder how dyslexia may affect what you’ll do when you’re an adult.
+I believe you’ll have lots of opportunities to do what you love.
 Your trouble with reading and writing won’t disappear, but with determination and hard work, I’m confident you can achieve your dreams.”